-- Drag and drop the selected shape on the preferred location on the worksheet to set the size of the shape.
+Drag and drop the selected shape to the preferred location on the worksheet to set the size of the shape.

-- Right-click on the button, and select Edit Text to change the button label.
-You can also format the button using tools available under the Home tab.
+Right-click on the button and select Edit Text to change the button label.
+You can also format the button using the tools available under the Home tab.

 To specify a macro, right-click on the button and select Assign Macro.

 Select the macro from This Workbook list to make the macros shareable with other users who use the workbook.
 Press OK to confirm the macro.

 Click the button to trigger the macro operation.